 There is more to consider than appearance when buying a kitten.
 Temperament and health are very important.
 The medical history of the parents and grandparents of a kitten should be explored.
 This is another reason why a reliable and recommended breeder is important.

 Photos of My RagdollsClick thumbnail to view full-size

-My family bought ragdoll kittens because we have birds that are usually free-flying.
-We wanted to get cats that were known for their calmness and trainability.
+My family bought ragdoll kittens because we have birds that are free-flying much of the time.
+We wanted to get cats that are known for their calmness and trainability.
 Later on we couldn’t resist bringing a rescue kitten home, too.
 This decision required much discussion, since the rescue cat (Smudge) has an unknown ancestry.
-We knew that rescue cats and free-flying birds could live together successfully from our experience with our previous two cats, who were both abandoned as young kittens.
+We knew that rescue cats and fairly large free-flying birds could live together successfully from our experience with our previous two cats.
+They were both abandoned when very young and brought into the home as kittens.
 Happily, Smudge settled into the family well.

 All of our present cats and birds co-exist peacefully, although we very occasionally have to make use of a water spray bottle when a cat is eyeing a bird with too much interest.
-We make sure that the birds are shut up in a room and separated from the cats at night or when we leave the house.
-The cats also get on well with our two dogs and have developed a friendship with them.
+We make sure that the birds are shut up in a room and separated from the cats at night.
+We do the same when we leave the house or if we are busy or shut up in a different part of the house from the birds during the day.
+The cats get on well with our two dogs and have developed a friendship with them.

 Timo Meets a Moving FurReal Toy Kitten

 Despite the name of the animatronic FurReal pets, their maker (Hasbro) says that their fur is synthetic and is made of polyester or acrylic.